-They’ve continued to double their revenue every year they’ve been in business.
-Q Sciences also has a 4-to-1 customer to salesforce ratio.
+Q Sciences has a 4-to-1 customer to salesforce ratio.
 Their product sales speak for themselves, independent of their recruitment practices, which is rare in MLM.

 Apart from that, customer retention at Q Sciences is 65% — almost unheard of in direct sales.

-In just 6 short years, Q Sciences has already started going global.
+After just a few short years in business, Q Sciences started going global.
 They now market their products in Canada, Japan, Korea, the Netherlands, Denmark, and Germany.
 Wilson plans to open up in 20-25 countries in the next 5 years, and 50 within the next 10 years.
 Their first stop?
-Soon they’ll be expanding to Mexico as well as Central and South America.
+Soon they’ll be expanding to Mexico as well as Central and South America (watch out Omnilife).

-Right now their global revenue sits at a humble $5 million, and they have only 50 full-time employees.
+Last we saw, their global revenue sat at a humble $5 million, with only 50 full-time employees.
 While they’re still small, their customer retention rate and strong product sales might be enough to help them grow.

 In 2013, at an event held by the National Alliance on Mental Illness, distributors were present and telling any attendee they could get their hands on about a “miracle vitamin” that cures everything from schizophrenia and bipolar to ADHD, OCD, autism, and depression — in their words “any mental illness” can be treated with this all-natural vitamin.

 Not only is this illegal (vitamins cannot be legally marketed as drugs that treat mental illness according to the FDA), but it’s also extremely dangerous.
 Convincing mentally ill people to abandon their medication can cause them to slip into crisis mode or even become suicidal.